Latitudeda/NOEIC_ADK/docs/source/component_list/RF.rst

 The Pinghu Standard_package_RF is a packaging solution for photonic integrated circuits (PICs).
 The following table shows the parameters of Pinghu Standard Package.

-    * Note that after using the StandardPackage_Quad a ``Standard_package_RF.log`` file is created in the current folder, send this file to **SJTU-Pinghu Institute of Intelligent Optoelectronics** first to discuss the possibilities.
+    * Note that after using the StandardPackage_RF a ``Standard_package_RF.log`` file is created in the current folder, send this file to **SJTU-Pinghu Institute of Intelligent Optoelectronics** first to discuss the possibilities.

 +-------------------------+--------------------------------------------------------------------------------------------------------------------+
 | Parameters              | Description                                                                                                        |